The People Powered Press

 On 15 April 2019, with the help of some friends, Split and JKN OilTools set a new Guinness World Record!
 The People Powered Press was recognised by Guinness World Records as the largest letterpress printing press of its kind in the world.

-The typeface for the press was designed by Split.
-Named Graft in honour of the team at JKN OilTools, the type is cut from solid steel at 60em (720pt), and is accompanied by a set of giant feature numerals that come in at 3480pt.
+The first type made for the press is named Graft in honour of the team at JKN OilTools, the type is cut from solid steel at 60em (720pt), accompanied by a set of giant feature numerals that come in at 3480pt.

-Featuring our giant numerals, the first series of prints from the People Powered Press was We Are The Makers of the World, written by Helen Shay and Bee Smith for These Northern Types.
+Featuring some seriously giant numerals, the first series of prints from the People Powered Press was We Are The Makers of the World, written by Helen Shay and Bee Smith for These Northern Types.

 Led by poet Peter Spafford and in collaboration with East Leeds FM, a group of young writers from East Leeds created a series of phrases around the theme of ‘being heard’.